Featured image of post How I Run SonarQube in My Own CI Pipeline (And Let AI Fix What It Finds)

 • sonar: major

-The FireFly workflow also keeps the body format clean: key, severity, type, rule, file, line, and the actual message.
-That makes the issue understandable without forcing someone to click back into SonarQube every time.
+The issue body is also intentionally plain: key, severity, type, rule, file, line, and message.
+That is enough context to act without bouncing back and forth to SonarQube every time.

 There, SonarQube is not just a quality gate.
-It is a signal source for the self-improvement system.
+It is a signal source for the self-improvement workflow.

-The scan runs on a schedule, the quality gate is checked, and when issues remain, they are picked up by the self-improvement workflow.
-That workflow runs deterministic scanners, produces a findings JSON file, and lets AI select the high-value, automation-friendly items to turn into actual repository work.
+The scan runs on a schedule, the quality gate gets checked, and any remaining issues are routed into the agent system.
+That workflow runs deterministic scanners, produces a findings JSON file, and lets AI choose the items that are actually worth turning into repository work.

 • finding becomes issue

-• issue gets labels such as self-improvement and source:sonar
+• issue gets labels like self-improvement and source:sonar

 • developer agent works the task